siavava/portfolio/content/projects/systems/61-relational-app.md

   - "Python"
   - "MySQL"
   - "Database Systems"
+summary: |-
-summary: "A MySQL editorial-management system for an academic journal, driven from a Python CLI, with the manuscript lifecycle enforced by foreign keys, triggers, and stored routines on the database side."
+  A MySQL editorial-management system for an academic journal, driven from a Python CLI, with the manuscript lifecycle enforced by foreign keys, triggers, and stored routines on the database side.
 references:
   - https://notes.amittai.studio/algorithms/data-structures/b-trees
 ---